Ipstenu/varnish-http-purge/readme.txt

 And if you're into WP-CLI, you can use that too: `wp varnish purge`

-Please note: On a multisite network using subfolders, only the <strong>network admins</strong> can purge the main site.
+Please note: On a multisite network using subfolders, only <strong>network admins</strong> can purge the main site.

 == Installation ==
 No WordPress configuration needed.